Yuhaaviatam of San Manuel Nation: Philanthropy

+Casinos

+The Yuhaaviatam of San Manuel Nation own and operate Yaamava' Resort & Casino which was renovated in 2016.

-On October 4, 2021, the Yuhaaviatam of San Manuel Nation won the “Responsible business of the year” award and were runners-up for the “property of the year award” for the Yaamava Resort & Casino.
+On October 4, 2021, at Global Gaming Awards Las Vegas 2021, the Yuhaaviatam of San Manuel Nation won the "Responsible business of the year" award and were runners-up for the "property of the year award" for the Yaamava Resort & Casino.

+On December 17, 2021, The tribe purchased Palms Casino Resort near the Las Vegas Strip in Paradise, Nevada, for $650 million.
+Palms Casino Resort subsequently became the first Las Vegas resort to have a Native American owner.

 Education

 The reservation is served by the San Bernardino City Unified School District.